turboc1208/weatherAlert/README.md

                                     <t>REC	Record Set<br>
                                     <t>REP	Public Reports<br>
                                     <t>PUB	Public Information Statement<br>

+  <li>dash_dir - currently this needs to be placed in a directory under the custom_css directory.
   <li>If you are using the following speach apps in appdaemon
   <ul><li>sound - by Rene Tode - https://community.home-assistant.io/t/let-appdaemon-speak-without-tts-and-mediaplayer-in-hass/8058
   <li>speak - by Chip Cox - https://github.com/turboc1208/AppDaemonApps/blob/master/speak.py